The importance of understanding betting odds

 Why Do Different Bookmakers Have Different Odds?

-For many wagers on sporting events, such as harness racing betting, different bookmakers will offer slightly different odds.
+For many wagers on sporting events, such as AFL premiership betting, different bookmakers will offer slightly different odds.
 This is because each bookmaker calculates their own odds, and it isn’t an exact science, and often predicting who will win comes down to a matter of opinion.
 Not all bookmakers will have exactly the same ideas about the likelihood of a certain outcome.
 For this reason, its always a good idea to shop around various bookmakers to see who will give you the most favourable odds for your selection.
 It also means that if you’re good at predicting the outcomes of sporting events, you may just be better than the bookmaker and use this to turn a big profit.
 But if you’re a newbie, first get to grips with understanding how odds work before starting to venture beyond them.